greenriver/hmis-warehouse/README.md

 * A running Ruby 2.3+ environment with bundler 1.11+ installed.
 * A local install of postgresql 9.4+ allowing your user to create new databases.
+* A local install of redis for caching. redis-server should be running on the default port

 Once these are in place, `bin/setup` should: